sguox002/leetcode/leetcode-all.md

 sliding window sometimes is tricky, especially when combined with other stuff, such as priority_queue, dp.

+### fixed window.
+fixed window size sliding is generally easy and not much tricks. also some times we discard those non-related elements and do fixed window on the new array, and change the variable size to fixed window. if we can do fixed window, try to use fixed size. (variable window is tricky and easy to make mistakes)

+<<-438	Find All Anagrams in a String    		44.3%	Medium
+find p's anagrams in s.
+fixed window size sliding + hashmap.
+**
+->>

 <<-134	Gas Station    		40.5%	Medium
 n gas station along a circular route. ith station with gas[i] and it cost cost[i] from station i to i+1. you begin with empty gas. return the starting index that you can finish the whole route. (clockwise)
 - sliding window with n. net gas= gas[i]-cost[i] at any time shall >=0
-- unfold the circular array to 2N array.
+- unfold the circular array to 2N array. for example gas=[1,2,3,4,5],cost = [3,4,5,1,2]
+the net=[-2,-2,-2,3,3]
+unfold net=[-2,-2,-2,3,3,-2,-2,3,3]
+i=0, -2, skip
+i=1, -2, skip.
+i=2, -2, skip
+i=3, valid  --found the answer.
+This is O(N^2) and need to be optimized.
+- we only need check the min>=0 i=0, prefix sum=[-2,-4,-6,-3,0] min=-6
+i=1: prefix sum+2=[-2,-4,-1,+2,0] min=-4
+i=2: prefix sum+2=[-2,1,4,2,0] min=-2
+i=3: prefix sum+2=[3,6,4,2,0]
+greedy: find the prefix sum min ind, answer is ind+1. (can have math proof)
+***
 ->>

+<<-1343	Number of Sub-arrays of Size K and Average Greater than or Equal to Threshold    		64.3%	Medium
+fix size sliding window.
+->>

+<<-1100	Find K-Length Substrings With No Repeated Characters    		73.4%	Medium
+find number of substrings. hashmap sliding window.
+->>

+<<-1461	Check If a String Contains All Binary Codes of Size K    		46.3%	Medium
+k=2，00，01，10，11.
+so using sliding window to get the number and set the flag.
+->>

+<<-1052	Grumpy Bookstore Owner    		55.5%	Medium
+x minutes window size.
+sliding window to find the max grumpy
+->>

+<<-1176	Diet Plan Performance    		53.9%	Easy
+for k days, if the sum <L, get -1, if sum>R get 1, otherwise get 0. fixed size sliding window.
+->>

+<<-1248	Count Number of Nice Subarrays    		56.6%	Medium
+find number of subarrays with k odd number inside. sliding window: only keep the odd numbers with fixed k window.
+->>

+<<-1423	Maximum Points You Can Obtain from Cards    		45.1%	Medium
+take cards from either end, return the max points taking k cards.
+equivalent: sliding window to get min sum using n-k.
+->>

+<<-1456	Maximum Number of Vowels in a Substring of Given Length    		53.5%	Medium
+a substring of length k, return the max number of vowels. sliding window with size k.
+->>

+### variable window size
+generally using two pointer or three pointers to grow and shrink the window.

 <<-76	Minimum Window Substring    		35.4%	Hard
 min window substring which contains all the characters in t.
 - we can ignore chars not in t and maintain hashset
-- sliding window: (this string is not limited to lowercase letters) ->>
+- sliding window: (this string is not limited to lowercase letters) two pointer: grows j, when we found a substr satisfying the condition, keeps shrinking window until invalid.
+***
+->>

 <<-159	Longest Substring with At Most Two Distinct Characters    		49.8%	Medium
 using hashmap+sliding window.
+- when map size >2, keep shrinking the window. for valid get the window size.
+***
 ->>

+<<-340	Longest Substring with At Most K Distinct Characters    		44.7%	Hard
+two pointer, when hashmap size >k, keep shrinking the left. (greedy we shall keep growing to get longest)
+***
+->>

+<<-904	Fruit Into Baskets    		42.7%	Medium
+you have two baskests, each basket holds one type of fruit.
+You start at any index of the array. if you cannot choose, stop. each tree you can pick one fruit. return max amount of fruits equivalent find the longest subarray with only two types of fruit. (or with two distinct number) sliding window + hashmap.
+->>

 <<-209	Minimum Size Subarray Sum    		38.9%	Medium
-find the min length subarray sum >=target. hashmap or sliding window.
+find the min length subarray sum >=target. （input all positives) hashmap or sliding window: keep adding while >=s then shrinking the left.
+***
 ->>

-<<-340	Longest Substring with At Most K Distinct Characters    		44.7%	Hard
-two pointer, when hashmap size >k, keep shrinking the left.
-->>
 <<-424	Longest Repeating Character Replacement    		47.7%	Medium
-return the longest repeating subarray after performing at most k char replacement. sliding window with at most k different chars.
+return the longest repeating subarray after performing at most k char replacement.
+equivalent: find the longest window containing at most k other chars.
 - counting char
-- make sure in the subarray w-maxcnt>k
+- make sure in the subarray w-maxcnt>k count the max using hashmap (vector) and find max is O(26).
+****
 ->>

-<<-438	Find All Anagrams in a String    		44.3%	Medium
-fixed window size sliding + hashmap.
-->>

 <<-485	Max Consecutive Ones    		53.5%	Easy	->>
 <<-487	Max Consecutive Ones II    		47.9%	Medium
 you can flip 0 to 1 at most once. find the longest window of all 1. sliding window: record previous previous 0 position and update the length.
-->>

-<<-904	Fruit Into Baskets    		42.7%	Medium
-you have two baskests, each basket holds one type of fruit.
-You start at any index of the array. if you cannot choose, stop. each tree you can pick one fruit. return max amount of fruits equivalent find the longest subarray with only two types of fruit. sliding window + hashmap.
-->>

-<<-992	Subarrays with K Different Integers    		49.9%	Hard
-sliding window with hashmap
-->>
+simpler: using two pointer, count 0, if >1, then shrink left. (instead record the 0 position) ->>
 <<-1004	Max Consecutive Ones III    		60.1%	Medium
 change 0 to 1 for at most k time.
-equivalent: find the longest window containing at most k 0s.
+equivalent: find the longest window containing at most k 0s. (use cnt0)
+***
 ->>

-<<-1033	Moving Stones Until Consecutive    		42.6%	Easy
-3 stones only.
+<<-992	Subarrays with K Different Integers    		49.9%	Hard
+find the number of subarray (the subarray has exactly K different integers). sliding window with hashmap:
+- three pointer, i the leftmost for a valid subarray, j, the left pointer for the min subarray, k the right.
+- shrinking j must make sure mp[A[j]]>1, otherwise we make it not equal =K.
+****
 ->>

 <<-1040	Moving Stones Until Consecutive II    		53.3%	Medium